PaddlePaddle/docs/doc/fluid/beginners_guide/install/FAQen.md

 - Can't I open `http://localhost:8888/` when using the book under DockerToolbox?

-	> Need to replace localhost with virtual machine ip, generally need to enter in the browser: `http://192.168.99.100:8888/`
+	> You need to replace localhost with virtual machine ip.
+Generally type this in the browser: `http://192.168.99.100:8888/`

 - After the pip install gpu version of PaddlePaddle runing, the SegmentFault appears as follows: